Fire forces evacuation of tourism attraction near Rotorua

-A bush fire south of Rotorua has forced the evacuation of a tourist attraction.
+A bush fire south of Rotorua has forced the evacuation of a tourist attraction and closed a road.

 Waiotapu Thermal Wonderland general manager Nathan Maynard said the fire was on a neighbouring property but was close enough to force the attraction to evacuate.